krisnova/naml/README.md

 ## About

 This is a framework for infrastructure teams who need more than just conditional manifests.

+This allows teams to start encapsulating, managing, and testing their applications in raw Go.

+Teams can now buid controllers, operators, and custom toolchains using reliable, testable, and scalable Go.

+## Nothing fancy

 Feel free to fork this repository and begin using it for your team.
 There isn't anything special here. 🤷‍♀ We use the same client the rest of Kubernetes does.

  ❎ No new tools.

- ❎ No learning curve.
+ ❎ No charts.

- ❎ No barrier to entry.
+ ❎ No barrier to entry from a new tool.

- ❎ No templating.
+ ❎ No templating at runtime.

- ❎ No vague error messages.
+ ❎ No vague error messages and counting YAML indentation.

  ✅ Just plain Go.